KPOP (musical)

 KPOP is a Broadway musical with a book by Jason Kim and music and lyrics by Helen Park and Max Vernon.
 The musical originally premiered off-Broadway at Ars Nova in Manhattan in September 2017.
+The Broadway production premiered on November 20, 2022, and featured several K-pop idols in the cast, including Luna, Kevin Woo, Kim Bo-hyung, and Min.
+Despite the show's early closure in December 2022, the production received three nominations at the 76th Tony Awards.

 Synopsis

 Although the Broadway production of KPOP features many of the songs and characters from the off-Broadway production, the two versions follow distinctly different plots: the Broadway production has been characterized by the creative team as being more of a "reinvention" than a transfer of the off-Broadway version.

 Off-Broadway (2017)

 The show casts audiences as American executives touring JTM Entertainment, a K-pop music factory run by Moon and his wife Ruby, who are trying to break into the North American market with the help of a Korean American agent named Jerry.
-Audience members toured the multilevel, multiroom facility where they observe rehearsals by the bands F8 and Special K, as well as JTM's flagship star MwE.
+Audience members toured the multilevel, multiroom facility (in actuality the A.R.T./New York Theatres building in Hell's Kitchen) where they observe rehearsals by the bands F8 and Special K, as well as JTM's flagship star MwE.
 Audiences also encounter the in-house plastic surgeon Dr. Park, the vocal coach Yazmeen, and a ruthless dance instructor named Jenn.
-Throughout the evening, the audience observes as the JTM artists as they are put through the wringer of the idol industry, from demanding rehearsals, to cultivating fandom via social media, to receiving media training, and having to confront body dysmorphia through a rhinoplasty examination to find any facial imperfections.
+Throughout the evening, the audience observes the JTM artists as they are put through the wringer of the idol industry, from demanding rehearsals, to cultivating fandom via social media, to receiving media training, and having to confront body dysmorphia through a rhinoplasty examination to find any facial imperfections.
 Specific plotlines include Korean-American member Epic trying to embrace the attempt to break into American pop culture against the wishes of other members of F8, and MwE facing the possibility of being replaced as JTM's star by Sonoma, one of the younger members in the group Special K.